rebaze/Learn-PaxExam/README.md

 * You may optain context information via Parameter injection.
 See the Code Examples linked below for clarification.
 Its really simple.

+# Options

+The option system is quite unique to Pax Exam and is crucial to understand it.

 # Test Containers

 Currently Pax Exam ships with two really different TestContainer implementations: